 • Time clock & payroll

 Efficient restaurant management software can manage reservations digitally and organize them in a digital floor plan before every meal service.
-Many apps even offer a database to record the food preferences and key customer information.
+Many apps even offer a database to record food preferences and key customer information.

 Restaurants that utilize these kinds of software tools often take double table bookings and increase profits thanks to exquisite real-time management and visualization of table turnover.

 A typical feature is a powerful and customizable dashboard to give you rich reports.
 Eat App, for instance, has a live dashboard that’s useful for seeing many details at a glance.
-You can get in-depth insights into all aspects of a restaurant business with these types of tools.
+You can get in-depth insights into all aspects of the restaurant business with these types of tools.
 From your smartphone - you can monitor staff performance, analyze sales trends and ultimately be in total control of the quality of your operation.

 2. Get a reliable restaurant food and supply delivery app

 One of the best restaurant tools that can save businesses money and time is a good app for ordering food and supplies.
 There are plenty of huge companies company's like US Foods that deliver food but they are only economical if you have a big restaurant or a franchise.
 Using supply companies like the Cheetah app – which caters to small and medium-sized restaurants and businesses – is a perfect tool for lowering costs.